 At 42 weeks of pregnancy, your baby is still growing.
 At this point, you may choose to wait until your baby comes out or you may choose to be induced.
-Keep in mind that the chances of stillbirth when a pregnancy lasts longer than 39 weeks are very high.
+There's a risk of stillbirth if you are over 42 weeks of pregnancy.
+However, most babies remain healthy.

 How big is your baby at 42 weeks pregnant?

 The size of your baby at 42 weeks of pregnancy is compared to that of a watermelon.
 That’s right!
 When you are at 42 weeks pregnancy your baby is the size of a watermelon measuring 20.3 inches (51,5 cm) and weighing 8.1 pounds (3.7 kg).